Rebellion of 1088: Rebellion

-Odo, previously the richest man in England, was stripped of his belongings and banished to Normandy for life, while his nephew Robert Curthose was allowed to stay in England and keep his estates in Normandy, on the proviso that he recognise William II as king and set aside his claim to the throne.
-Roger of Montgomery had left the rebels and joined with the king after promises of land and money.
+According to the Anglo-Saxon Chronicle, many of the rebels fled to Normandy.
+Odo, previously the richest man in England, was stripped of his belongings and banished to Normandy for life, while Robert Curthose was allowed to stay in England and keep his estates in Normandy, on the proviso that he recognise William as king and set aside his claim to the throne.
+Roger of Montgomery had left the rebels and joined with William after promises of land and money.
 The king pragmatically kept those aristocrats whom he needed and removed those who were a threat.

-William de St-Calais, Bishop of Durham, who had abandoned the king's army during the campaign, was tried later in the year, deposed, and exiled to Normandy, but in 1091 returned and was reinstated.
+William de St-Calais, Bishop of Durham, who had abandoned the king's army during the campaign, was tried later in the year, deposed, and exiled to Normandy, but in 1091 he returned and was reinstated.
+Many of the properties abandoned by the rebels were seized by the king and redistributed to his allies.